Draft a zero hours contract

 - Under a zero hours contract, the employer is not obliged to offer the worker a set number of hours.
 Depending on how the contract is drafted, the worker may or may not have an obligation to accept any work that is offered.

 - The employment status of an individual on a zero hours contract will depend on the nature of the relationship between the parties.
-When drafting such a contract, the employer must be clear about whether or not it intends the worker to have employee status, and should ensure that what is set out in the contract reflects the reality of what is expected from the worker.
+When drafting such a contract or written statement, the employer must be clear about whether or not it intends the worker to have employee status, and should ensure that what is set out in the contract or statement reflects the reality of what is expected from the worker.